NoBlackBoxes/LastBlackBox/course/versions/buildabrain/04_how-computers-work/_resources/template.md

-# Build a Brain : Session 4 - How Computers Work
+# Build a Brain : How Computers Work
 Logic + Memory = Computer

 ## Power